pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ## Administrative Pages

-It is unfortunately possible for some normal operations in Drupal to outlast the request timeout.
-Submitting the modules page, manually running cron, running update.php, or flushing caches can be extremely slow operations on sites with large numbers of modules and/or a lot of data and activity.
+It is unfortunately possible for some normal administrative operations to outlast the request timeout.
+Submitting the modules page in Drupal, manually running cron, running update.php, or flushing caches can be extremely slow operations on sites with large numbers of modules and/or a lot of data and activity.

 If you are seeing request timeouts for administrative operations, you may be able to address this by optimizing your application, or by using a work-around (see below).

 ## Slow Queries / High Query Volume

-Pages which leverage a large number of Drupal views can often bog down because of the slow speed of the queries.
+Pages which leverage a large number of views can often bog down because of the slow speed of the queries.
 It can also happen that a sufficiently high query volume (1,000+ queries on one page) can push things over the edge.

 Individually slow queries should be refactored if possible.
 However, often cacheing can help mitigate slow queries or high query volumes quickly.
 There will still be slow page loads when the cache needs to be populated, but subsequent page-loads should be speedier.